 $ python manage.py runserver 8080

 If you want to change the server’s IP, pass it along with the port.
-So to listen on all public IPs (useful if you want to show off your work on other computers on your network), use:
+For example, to listen on all available public IPs (which is useful if you are running Vagrant or want to show off your work on other computers on the network), use:

 $ python manage.py runserver 0.0.0.0:8000